Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Research Methodology

 \subsection{Inclusion and exclusion criteria}

-It is important to note that certain studies do not offer the necessary information to find the answer to the questions posed in the present investigation.
-The inclusion and exclusion criteria were applied to all retrieved studies from databases and target venues at different steps. \begin{itemize} \item \textbf{I01}: Full-text papers published as journal or conference papers that focus on AUI in eHealth applications targeting chronic disease. \item \textbf{I02}: Entire papers are written in English and use academic literature references. \item \textbf{I03}: Study must be available in full text and published in a renowned digital library. \item \textbf{E01}: Gray literature, Workshop articles, posters, books, work-in-progress proposals, keynotes, editorial, secondary or review studied. \item \textbf{E02}: Short papers less than four pages, irrelevant and low-quality studies that do not contain a considerable amount of information for AUI to extract. \item \textbf{E03}: Extended or recent journal version is available (from same authors) on the same work. \item \textbf{E04}: Papers related to eHealth application using AUI that do not discuss the chronic disease. \item \textbf{E05}: Papers that solely describe the recommendation system or discuss the interface in virtual reality and argument reality. \end{itemize}
+Some studies do not offer the necessary information to find the answer to our RQs.
+The inclusion and exclusion criteria we used are applied to all retrieved studies from databases and they are systematically applied at different stages of the selection process. \begin{itemize} \item \textbf{I01}: Full-text papers published as journal or conference papers that focus on AUIs in eHealth applications targeting chronic disease. \item \textbf{I02}: Entire papers are written in English and use academic literature references. \item \textbf{I03}: The study must be available in full text and published in a renowned digital library. \item \textbf{E01}: Grey literature, Workshop articles, posters, books, work-in-progress proposals, keynotes, editorial, secondary or review studied. \item \textbf{E02}: Short papers less than four pages, irrelevant and low-quality studies that do not contain a considerable amount of information for AUI to extract. \item \textbf{E03}: Extended or recent journal version is available (from same authors) on the same work. \item \textbf{E04}: Papers related to eHealth application using AUI that do not discuss chronic disease. \item \textbf{E05}: Papers that solely describe the recommendation system or discuss the interface in Virtual Reality (VR) and Augmented Reality (AR). \end{itemize}

+The exclusion criterion E04 covers a wide range of chronic diseases, adhering to the chronic disease classification provided by the WHO \mbox{\citep{Who}}.
+Notably, Autism is regarded as a chronic disease in this SLR, aligning with current recommendations proposed by \mbox{\cite{davignon2018psychiatric}}.

+The exclusion criterion E05 pertains to papers that solely focus on either VR/AR or recommendation systems.
+While recommendation systems and AUI may exhibit some overlap in terms of personalisation \citep{Akiki2014,isinkaye2015recommendation}, they address distinct aspects of user interaction and customisation.
+Consequently, papers exclusively discussing the recommendation system are excluded.
+Furthermore, VR/AR user interfaces and normal user interfaces significantly differ in terms of user interaction and presentation.
+Consequently, to maintain the specific scope and objectives of our study, papers solely discussing VR and AR solutions are also excluded from our study.